Old Fashioned Cocktail

 Who are my whiskey fans?
 I’ve got a great classic cocktail to share today – an Old Fashioned!
 It’s been around forever (since the 1800s!) and I understand why: it’s a smooth, cold cocktail made with just a few ingredients.

-- Rye Whiskey – This can all be subbed for Bourbon, but traditionally the whiskey is used.
+- Rye Whiskey – This can be subbed for Bourbon, but traditionally whisky is used in an Old Fashioned.

 - Sugar cube – You will find these by the sugar in the grocery store.
-We use the plane cane sugar cubes.
+We use the plain cane sugar cubes.

 - Angostura bitters – This adds a bitter flavor to cocktails and drinks.
 It is made of spices and herbs.